crcx/retroforth/doc/RETRO-Book.md

 between functions called words, and a dictionary which tracks the word names and data structures.

 But it's not a traditional Forth.
-RETRO draws influences from many sources and takes a unique approach to the language.
+Retro draws influences from many sources and takes a unique approach to the language.

-RETRO has a large vocabulary of words.
-Keeping a copy of the Glossary on hand is highly recommended as you learn to use RETRO.
+Retro has a large vocabulary of words.
+Keeping a copy of the Glossary on hand is highly recommended as you learn to use Retro.

-This book will hopefully help you develop a better understanding of RETRO and how it works.
+This book will hopefully help you develop a better understanding of Retro and how it works.

-# Obtaining RETRO
+# Obtaining Retro

 ## Stable Releases